Forging: A Glossary of Terms

 Riveting

-one of the oldest methods of joining forged metals, when individual parts are joined by rivets.
+one of the oldest methods of joining forged metals, in which individual parts are joined by rivets.

 Brazing

-the process of introducing solder (molten material), which has a lower melting point than the parts to be fused, between metal parts, resulting in a strong connection.
+the process of introducing solder (molten material) with a lower melting point than the parts being joined between the metal parts, resulting in a strong connection.

 Welding

-A method of joining metal products by deforming them together after heating the welding spots.
-In the past, a horn was used for this purpose, today gas and electric welding are more commonly used.
+a method of joining metal products by deforming them together after heating the points to be welded.
+In the past a forge was used for this; today gas and electric welding are more common.

 Processing of a forged product